eliasm307/vscode-file-jumper/README.md

 The extension will automatically link all files of different types that resolve to the same topic and prefix (if defined).
 You can customise which files can link to/from other files by using the `onlyLinkTo` and `onlyLinkFrom` properties.

 **NOTE**: Path comparisons are case-insensitive.

+**NOTE**: For building Regex patterns easily try [RegExr](https://regexr.com/) which has a handy cheat sheet, live evaluation, and lets you test your patterns against multiple strings (paths) at the same time.

 ### **Example configuration**: